puppetlabs/design-system/packages/react-components/source/react/library/heading/Heading.md

 The Heading component is another typographical element.
 It is related to the [Text component](#/React%20Components/Text), but it covers the text treatments that live outside of the body, small and tiny styles defined in the Text componenet.

-Design specifications and use cases for the existing styles can be found in the Sketch Styleguide file.

 ### Font families

 The following 2 font families are utilized in the Heading component.